-We are a young company located at Milton Park, close to Oxford, one of the UK’s leading biotechnology clusters.
+We are a dynamic company located at Milton Park, close to Oxford, one of the UK’s leading biotechnology hotspots.
 We need people who share our vision in combating some of the world’s most damaging insect pests and who have a drive to make a difference, a commitment to deliver, and who have the skills and experience to succeed.

 PRESS ASSISTANT – TEMPORARY CONTRACT

 Superb opportunity to contribute to media and communications at Oxitec in the Milton Business Park just south of Oxford.

 Role profile with instructions on how to apply here.